Fleet Connector

 Handle commands for a specific robot.
 This method is automatically registered if register_custom_command_handler is True (default).

-from inorbit_connector.connector import CommandResultCode, CommandFailure
+from inorbit_connector.commands import CommandResultCode, CommandFailure

 @override